 Lessons learned exercises are a start if you like, what’s terribly difficult to do is make sure that there was follow up … to these things at a reasonable time.
-(DEFRA Official 2, Oct 2013)
+(UK Official 2, Oct 2013)

 The major issue here is the same that occurs following many volcanic crises: volcanoes erupt rarely, and their significance on political timescales is so transient that they are rapidly drowned out by other concerns.
+An interviewee explained:

 Preparedness is not just the having the plan but the exercising and the rethinking of the plan all the time, which is much easier said than done.
-(DEFRA Official 2, Oct 2013)
+(UK Official 2, Oct 2013)

+This is challenging given the vast array of other environmental issues that are more challenging and ongoing (ranging from animal diseases to air pollution).

-Further afield, the European Commission also made plans for crisis management, following the appointment of a Chief Scientific Advisor in 2012.
+Further afield, the European Commission also made plans for crisis management, following the appointment of a Chief Scientific Advisor in 2012:

 The Icelandic story was a particularly interesting one because it was also a challenge for science because so many different disciplines needed to talk to each other, not just geologists and atmospheric modellers but also the aircraft engineers and economists and many other people.
 (EU official 1, Oct 2013)

-The European Commission is not directly involved in the closure of airspace, but rather has a “coordinating role” as a “solution broker in a crisis” (EU Official 2).
+At a regional scale, managing these disciplinary boundaries alongside the international ones was a challenge.
+The European Commission is not directly involved in the closure of airspace, but rather has a “coordinating role” as a “solution broker in a crisis” (EU Official 2, Oct 2013).
 The 2010 events did also highlight the opportunity for a combined European airspace, and led to the establishment of the European Aviation Crisis Coordination Cell (Christensen et al., 2013; Parker, 2015).
 The European Commission also had a role in ensuring the rights of passengers, and helping those whose visas expired while they were stranded.
 Following the 2010 events, a learning process was initiated at the Commission.
 This demonstrated the need for greater coordination across the airspace – both in terms of governance and in terms of scientific testing and research.
 Close links with national academies facilitate the input of science into policy, as does the work of the Joint Research Centre, which runs a Global Disaster Alert System.
+An official stated that:

 Of course also during the crisis it's necessary that you interact directly with all the countries involved and in fact this also happened during the Iceland crisis, there were almost permanent meetings with representatives from the national civil protection authorities, including by the way also the Iceland authority which does not belong to the EU.
 (EU Official 1, Oct 2013)

 The additional level of administration at regional level in Europe, via the EU, is informative in several respects.
 It provides an opportunity for coordination (so that airspace closures, for example, are logical).
 It also provides an opportunity for the enhancement of preparedness and education across the Member States.
-For flood hazard, for example, the EU runs the European Flood Awareness System (EFAS) (Demeritt et al., 2013); There are also regional policies, such as the Water Framework Directive, that link together networks of national institutions with responsibility.
-Some of these approaches are being exported to other regions.
+For flood hazard, for example, the EU runs the European Flood Awareness System (EFAS) (Demeritt et al., 2013).
+There are also regional policies, such as the Water Framework Directive, that link together networks of national institutions with responsibility.
+Some of these approaches are being exported to other regions and to other types of hazard.

 However, in spite of these events, at the time of interviews there were no official working groups internationally: